-Many people in wealthier countries are committed to addressing inequality, though they don’t always know how or where to start.
+Many people in wealthier countries are committed to addressing inequality, but don’t know how or where to start.

-The widespread use of mobile phone-based money transfer services in developing countries has also made it easier than ever to send money directly to people in need at almost no cost.
+Thanks to the widespread use of mobile phone-based money transfer services in developing countries, it is easier than ever to send money directly to people in need, at almost no cost.

 Social Income wants to harness this potential by combining two approaches to wealth redistribution.
-The first is Universal Basic Income, which is a promising path to building a more equal and inclusive society.
+The first is the concept of Universal Basic Income, which is a promising path towards a more equal and inclusive society.

-The second is direct cash transfers to people living in poverty.
-Not only has research shown that those who receive direct aid greatly benefit from the money, it’s also shown that they use it locally, responsibly, and successfully.
+The second is the use of direct and anticipatory cash transfers to people living in poverty.
+Research has shown that those who receive direct aid greatly benefit from the money and that they reinvest it locally, responsibly, and successfully.